iMoe400/WeatherHomie/README.md

-This is (going to be) a Web-Application to display weather information to your specified location
+This is small and simple Web-Application to display weather information to a specified location

-Looking into the future this will be the base project for JavaFX: WeatherHomie

 Current Features: